In the Field

 The facility had been operating under the assumption that referring out for breast MRI was a temporary logistical arrangement — patients would leave, get the study done, and return.
 The tracking data showed that assumption had a gap in it.
 For a portion of referred patients, the referral was the last documented interaction.

 With that data in hand, the administrative discussion shifted.
-The question was no longer simply whether there was enough volume to justify purchasing a breast MRI coil.
-It was whether the facility was losing patients it had already established a clinical relationship with — and whether that loss had any bearing on the decision before them.
+The question was no longer simply whether there was enough volume to justify the breast coil.
+It was whether the facility was losing patients it had already established a clinical relationship with — and whether that loss had any bearing on the accessory decision already before them.

-The tracking data turned a capital equipment question into a patient retention question.
-The data supported the decision to acquire the coil.
+A volume question had become a patient retention question.
+The data supported adding the breast coil.

 Tracking data rarely answers only the question it was asked.
 Done correctly, it surfaces the question behind the question — the one that turns out to matter more.